pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 by Page Bryant.
 Foreword by Chippewa medicine man Sun Bear.
 Cover art by Scott Guynup.
 Condition: UNREAD, but not perfect, 1991 Aquarian (London) Trade Paperback, first printing.
 Problem: moderate tanning to page edges.
 Content: An A-to-Z reference guide to all aspects of American Indian culture, spiritual beliefs, religious practices, and lore, with biographical details of major personalities.
 The most famous ceremonials are also covered in depth, with details of dances, pipe ceremonies and prayers.
 Also covers tribal wars, battles and political alliances.
 Excellent, IMHO.
 Perfect resource for writers and teachers.
 [1 copy available]

-$ 6.89 + $ 3.19 media shipping International shipping available - please use the drop-down menu.
+$ 6.89 + $ 3.19 media shipping International shipping available.

 Price: $ 6.89